tahowallet/extension/rfb/rfb-2-signers-ui.md

 /**
  * Details regarding a signature request, resolved for a signer ahead of time
  * based on the type of signature, the account whose signature is being
- * requested, and the network on which that signature is taking place.
+ * requested, and the network on which that signature is taking place; see
+ * `resolveSignatureDetails`.
  */
 type ResolvedSignatureDetails = {
   signer: AccountSigner